Computing

 Impact

 We assess the impact of our teaching in computing by tracking children’s progress using our curriculum intent grid for computing.
-We record evidence of the children’s learning on Seesaw and through lesson observations.
+We record evidence of the children’s learning on the online portal on Junior Jam and through lesson observations.

 error: Content is protected !!